atzock/davis-screenshot/ReadMe.md

 The configuration file is located at `davis-screenshot/config.lua`.
 You can change the following settings:

-* `Davis.FinalWebhook`: The Discord webhook URL to send the screenshot to
+* `Config.FinalWebhook`: The Discord webhook URL to send the screenshot to
-* `Davis.ImageWebhookSave`: The Discord webhook URL to send the screenshot to (same as above, but for the image itself)
+* `Config.ImageWebhookSave`: The Discord webhook URL to send the screenshot to (same as above, but for the image itself)
-* `Davis.Language`: The language to use for the Discord message (en or de)
+* `Config.Language`: The language to use for the Discord message (en or de)
-* `Davis.Languages`: A table with language-specific strings for the Discord message
+* `Config.Languages`: A table with language-specific strings for the Discord message

 ## Dependencies